 - Proximity to the Buffalo Zoo and numerous animal shelters and rescues

-- Customized career and internship advising with faculty, based on your personal interests and professional goals
+- Internship opportunities based on your personal interests and professional goals

-- Small classes with close interaction with professors and peers
+- Small classes with active learning opportunities and close interaction with professors and peers

 - Animal-Assisted Interventions — Examine the integration of non-human animals in various therapeutic and educational settings.
 Understand the distinctions among animal-assisted interventions (AAIs), animal-assisted therapies (AATs), animal-assisted activities (AAA) and service and emotional support animals.
 You’ll also explore the inclusion of companion, farmed and wild/exotic animals in other assisted endeavors.